danielharrell/open-eyes-lect-2017-18/Open.md

 But even here, I can wonder about the word.
 For why get a better grip on the lid to open the jar?
-Suppose I decide not to bother with the lid, and throw the jar to the ground, breaking it open.
+Suppose I decide not to bother with the lid, and simply throw the jar to the ground, breaking it open.
 Why is this not simply another way of opening the jar?
 Why say instead that I *broke* the jar open?